Credit Card Regex Go Validator

 Regular Expression - Documentation

-How to Validate Credit Card Numbers Using Regex in Go?
+How to Validate Credit Card Numbers in Go

 package main